Click our quick links to navigate our guide

 If you're extending a period property or have more traditional interiors taste, bi-fold doors made of an engineered hardwood timber are an option worth considering.

 This said, it is important to be aware that timber will require regular maintenance – repainting or staining – to prevent twisting and warping, and because of the width of timber frames – although slimmer ones are starting to come on to the market – won't let in as much natural light as narrower, aluminium alternatives.

 Want more timber bi-fold door inspiration?
-Take a look at our pick of the most stunning bi-fold and sliding door ideas.
 You can also browse:

 20. Best composite bi-fold door sources